 Top 10 Willie Mays Baseball Cards

 It's not one the most valuable Willie Mays cards, but the 1959 Topps "Baseball Thrills" card captures one of the most memorable plays in the game's history.
 It uses a storyboard-esque trio of panels to recreate the play known simply as "The Catch."
-The fantastic over-the-shoulder grab came late in Game 1 of the 1954 World Series, preserving a tie that Mays' Giants went on to win.
+The fantastic over-the-shoulder grab came late in Game 1 of the 1954 World Series, preserving a tie game that Mays' Giants went on to win.

 The 1995 Upper Deck Willie Mays Autograph isn't the most valuable signature card of the Hall of Famer, but it is the first that was available in packs (sort of).
 Part of a redemption program in 1995 Upper Deck Series 2 packs, the card is actually quite a bargain.
 The design resembles the 1995 Upper Deck base set.
 Cards come with a security hologram on the back.
 Mays has also signed for many other sets over the years.

 Upper Deck's multi-year, multi-brand A Piece of History 500 Club set is one of the greatest and most loved insert sets of all-time.
 Even at a time when game-used cards aren't as big a thrill as they once were, 500 Club cards continue to see high prices whenever they're offered.
 The Mays card was found in 1999 SPx.
 An estimated 350 copies of the card exist.
 Another 24 also come with an autograph.